 - Include diverse faculty from Baylor College of Medicine, Rice University, University of Texas Health Science Center at Houston, University of Houston, and Houston Methodist Research Institute.

-- REGISTRATION is now open for Fall 2020- CLICK HERE to register!
+- REGISTRATION is now closed for Fall 2020- CLICK HERE for more information.

 - Where: Fall 2020 offering of the course is virtual as a result of the pandemic.
-Please register for more information.
+Please CLICK HERE for more information.

 - There is no cost to attend, but space is limited.

-- This course is NOT mandatory to be a NeuralCODR Fellow.
+- This course is not part of the NeuralCODR Fellow application process.
 See "How to Apply" tab for more information on how to become a Fellow.

 - For more information, please email us at CNR@houstonmethodist.org.